StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

  <img src="https://github.com/StephRut/Images-for-Github/blob/main/excel_1.png" width=250 height=125>

 Next, we want to get the list of reads from MSI using the terminal.
 In step 2, you should have listed out and copied the names of the reads in the **'16s_Tutorial'** directory in your terminal.
-In excel, create a new sheet and paste these file into the first column.
+In excel, create a new sheet 'Editing Sheet' and paste these file into the first column.

  <img src="https://github.com/StephRut/Images-for-Github/blob/main/excel%20file%20list.png" width=210 height=380>